10 Things To Pack for Your Amtrak Train Ride

 You can bring granola bars, a salad or sandwich, or just a bag of chips.
 But take care not to pack anything too smelly.
 You don’t want to annoy other passengers with your fragrant meal.

 Sometimes the train will stop at stations for a bit longer, like 30 minutes.
 In that case it may be possible to run into the station to buy a bottle or water or some snacks.
 But don’t count on it!
 The station shops might be closed or delays on the track might mean shorter stops.
 The train might also be delayed and you might wish you had drinks and snacks with you.
 Yes, this happened to me and I didn’t eat anything all day long.
 I was pretty jealous that my fellow travelers had crackers, fruit and cookies in their bags.
 Better to be prepared in advance.

 If nothing else I recommend bringing a refillable water bottle.
 The train has taps where you can fill up or get water at the station stops.
-If you like hot beverages, these insulated drink containers from Zojirushi will keep your drinks hot for up to 6 hours!
+If you like hot beverages, these insulated drink containers from Zojirushi will keep your drinks hot for up to 6 hours (maybe more!!)
 They will also keep your drinks cold and ice won’t melt for many hours.
 I was happy to have my Zojirushi with me on my last train ride, sipping hot coffee all day long!

 I always travel with a large scarf.
 In the summer I usually pack a lightweight cotton scarf and in the winter I bring a big wool blanket scarf.
 These double as blankets that are ideal for naps on the train.